opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 When the **Inverse Kinematics** mode is activated, the full skeleton with pivot points and links is displayed.

+When moving the model, a rotation keyframe is automatically defined for all the sections involved in the movement, unless the **Global Key** option is activated thus generating a keyframe for all the section transformations.

+.. note:: When using inverse kinematics the movements of the parent section of the skeleton are automatically computed to allow the right configuration of the skeleton; this means that they *cannot* be edited anymore by using standard movement editing tools like the **Animate** tool or the **Function Editor**.
+To return to the standard movement editing mode, you have to reset the pinned centers information.

+Pinned Center
+'''''''''''''
 One single center (by default located on the section that is the parent of the skeleton), is displayed as a **blue square**: indicating that it's **pinned** and its position won't change throughout the animation when the character sections are animated.

 The **pinned center** can be moved from a joint to another along the animation in order to have a center pinned only for a specific frame range.
 When the pinned center is changed at a specific frame, all the previous frames will retain the **previously pinned center**; all the following frames will have the **new pinned center** up to the frame where another pinned center position, if any, is defined in advance.